vedderb/bldc/lispBM/README.md

 (atan2 y x)
 ```

-Get the arctangent of val.
+Get the arctangent of y / x.
 Unit: Radians.
 This is the version that uses two arguments.

 #### pow
 ```clj